oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 For your vitual environment, we recommend you use [pyenv](https://github.com/pyenv/pyenv).
 Here are some instructions for doing so, but you can use another virtual environment tool if you wish:

-1. First, make sure you install the Python build dependencies for your operating system.
+1. **Make sure you install the Python build dependencies for your operating system.
 These are specified [here](https://github.com/pyenv/pyenv/wiki#suggested-build-environment).
+If you don't do this it might lead to problems further on.**

-Next, install pyenv:
+2. Install pyenv:

    ```console
    $ curl pyenv.run | bash